Skip to main content

 $ sysg inspect -s api --stream 24h

-Stream mode reuses cached supervisor snapshots and recent metric samples.
-The rolling window controls the charted sample range, not how often systemg performs live process discovery.
+Stream mode refreshes inspect output using the configured snapshot mode and recent metric samples.
+The rolling window controls the charted sample range, not how much runtime detail systemg collects.

 Force fresh inspect data